October 1, 2024

 You can register for VAT via HMRC's online services in the UK.

-VAT charged in different countries
+VAT charges in different countries

 Collecting VAT from every company that sells goods internationally would be impossible to administer, but it would be unfair to local companies if governments didn't collect tax from foreign traders.